mehermdsaad/GeoLocation/README.md

 # GeoLocation for Indoor Images

-In this project, we aimed to improve the image-to-location capabilities of machine learning models with regard to datasets consisting of indoor images.
-Other existing models perform well with regard to outdoor images but have subpar performance when it comes to indoor images.
-We focused on the results of the GEOCLIP model in particular.
-The exact results can be found [here](https://arxiv.org/abs/2103.00020).
+In this project, we aimed to improve the image-to-location capabilities of machine learning models with regard to geolocating indoor images.
+Current existing models perform well in case outdoor images but have subpar performance when it comes to indoor images.
+We focused on the results of the GeoCLIP model in particular, due to this model having SOTA results all the while being open-source.
+The original GeoCLIP results can be found [here](https://arxiv.org/abs/2103.00020).

 # Idea